Skip to footer content

 Dashboard

-Hangfire Dashboard is where you can find all the information about your background jobs.
-It is written as an OWIN middleware (if you are not familiar with OWIN, don’t worry), so you can plug it into your ASP.NET, ASP.NET MVC, Nancy, and ServiceStack application as well as use the OWIN Self-Host feature to host Dashboard inside Console Applications or in Windows Services.
+Hangfire Dashboard is where you can find all information about your background jobs.
+It is written as an OWIN middleware (if you are not familiar with OWIN, don’t worry), so you can plug it into your ASP.NET, ASP.NET MVC, Nancy, and ServiceStack applications, as well as use the OWIN Self-Host feature to host Dashboard inside Console Applications or Windows Services.

-When you have the dashboard enabled in your view, the dashboard is at /hangfire/ extension.
-In this dashboard, one can manage background running jobs, schedule background jobs, view fire and forget jobs, and recurring jobs.
-The jobs can be identified using job ID.
+When you have the dashboard enabled, it is available at the /hangfire/ extension.
+In this dashboard, you can manage background running jobs, schedule background jobs, and view fire and forget jobs along with recurring jobs.
+The jobs can be identified using a job ID.

 Live processing